nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <!-- ##### slide break ##### -->
 <!-- This is left-side text 12-->
 # [Primarily travel-related cases sampled in South America](https://nextstrain.org/ncov/2020-03-27?c=division_exposure&d=tree,map&f_region=Central%20America,South%20America&m=div&p=full)
-We don't have much data from South America yet; of those data, most are returned travelers.
+We don't have much genetic sequence data from South America yet.
+Of the available data, most are from travelers that returned from Europe.
 <br><br>
-While there are some potentially interesting patterns starting to emerge in the non-travel-associated cases, we don't yet have enough evidence to draw conclusions.
+While potentially interesting patterns are starting to emerge in the non-travel-associated cases, we don't yet have enough evidence to draw conclusions.
 Sequencing efforts are ramping up, and we will report back as the situation becomes clearer.
 <!-- There is no right side text -->